Our team works very hard to make the first (and every) visit a happy one!

-You can make the first visit to the dentist enjoyable and positive.
-Inform your child of the visit and tell them that the dentist and their staff will explain all procedures and answer any questions.
-The less to-do concerning the visit, the better.
+You can help make the first visit to the dentist enjoyable and positive.
+Your child should be informed of the visit and told that the dentist and staff will explain all procedures and answer any questions.
+Reading books about going to the dentist or "playing dentist" at home beforehand can be beneficial.
+Keeping a RELAXED AND POSITIVE attitude helps the most.
+Often a child's behavior and opinion of a dental visit mirrors that of their parent's.

 Your child will enjoy healthy dental habits when they use these Motivational Charts.
 Encourage regular brushing or help them break the thumbsucking habit.